Stereoscopic Production at Dzignlight Studios

 The glasses are very inexpensive and usually made of cardstock, which means they can be included with publications or products easily, and printed with logos or other advertisements at low cost.

-Some web compression & broadcast procedures will mangle anaglyph color values, inducing subtle ghosting artifacts.
+Some web compression & broadcast procedures will mangle anaglyph color values, and may induce ghosting artifacts, particularly in media with high-contrast subject matter.

 Side-by-Side This is a manual version of a head-mounted display.
 The left-eye and right-eye images are displayed side by side.
 The viewer aligns the images one over the other manually by either crossing or relaxing his/her eyes.
 Viewer does not need to wear glasses, although some ancient lens systems were developed to simplify the problem of manually aligning the images.
 Most viewers do not have the patience for this kind of stereoscopic display, and some find it extremely difficult to achieve satisfactory results.